-Yesterday, I mentioned at the beginning of some Hot Live Blog Action that there appeared to be some sort of thing growing out of LaMarcus Aldridge's hip that necessitated some looking into.
+Yesterday, there appeared to be some sort of thing growing out of LaMarcus Aldridge's hip that necessitated some looking into.
 Whatever it was (whether it uttered the word Quaaaaiiiid I cannot confirm nor deny), it was bad enough to keep him out of last night's game, and now, it appears it that thing was a labral tear (sounds gross), and it will need surgery to be fixed, thus ending his role in 2011-2012's Clusterfucked Season of Confusion and Consternation.

 Here's where things get interesting though: The day before Aldridge decided to go under the knife (a decision he apparently had to make after consulting people outside of the Blazers Medical Staff) I was made aware via the Blogtown comments section (See?
 Comments sections aren't all worthless) that Sports Kinesiologist Larry Wayne "Zig" Ziegler had posted what was a pretty damning account of the Blazers' complete medical ineptitude regarding the diagnosis and treatment of Greg Oden, and later, Brandon Roy.
 If what Ziegler writes in that account is true, it certainly explains, at the very least, why Aldridge would have sought a 2nd opinion after meeting with team physicians.